 While you may want to treat a kick-off meeting like any other meeting, it’s important to give them the extra attention they deserve.
 You’re presenting and planning your entire year!
 It’s crucial to build the proper momentum with your team and you have about one hour to do so.
 If you’re stumped, we have some tips that will add some zest to your kick-off meeting last minute.

-1. Change The Name Of Your Kick-Off Meeting
+1. Change The Name Of Your Event Kick-Off

-Consider not calling it a “kick-off meeting.”
+Consider not calling it an “event kick-off.”
 When you call it a “kick-off,” it implies a lot of the decisions have already been made without any input, and it could make some members on your team feel excluded.
-Also, “kick-off meeting” sounds stuffy, cliche and boring, doesn’t it?
+Also, “event kick-off” sounds stuffy, cliche and boring, doesn’t it?
 A more positive approach would be to name the meeting something that implies there’s still work to be done (which is true!).

 2. Make it Interactive